https://www.pinterest.com/ 300k Followers 100k Followers

 • Symbolic meaning for the dynamic

-Consider an O-ring collar for versatility: the ring serves as an attachment point and classic BDSM symbol.
+Consider an O-ring collar for versatility: the ring works as an attachment point and classic BDSM symbol.

 Priority 3: Body Chains or Decorative Pieces